medic/cht-docs/content/en/apps/guides/forum-offline.md

 ### Development

 This forum post is for development only.
 It is not meant for a production environment.
-Please see [this note](https://docs.communityhealthtoolkit.org/apps/guides/offline/) for more information.
+Please see [the note at the top of the Offline Hosting document](https://docs.communityhealthtoolkit.org/apps/guides/hosting/offline/) for more information.

 ## LAN & Server